Mapping SpyCloud to NIS2 Directive Requirements

 • Offering a device-agnostic approach with continuous monitoring of employee identities to detect exposed authentication data for critical business applications

-• Delivering evidence of infostealer malware-infected devices, including non-compliant devices used for work purposes
+• Delivering evidence of Infostealer malware-infected devices, including non-compliant devices used for work purposes

-the use of multi-factor authentication or continuous authentication solutions, secured voice, video and text communications and secured emergency communication systems within the entity, where appropriate
+2(j) the use of multi-factor authentication or continuous authentication solutions, secured voice, video and text communications and secured emergency communication systems within the entity, where appropriate

 • Monitoring of the entity’s identities and authentication continuously and alerting when they are exposed to cybercriminals to properly protect the integrity of MFA and Identity Access Control implementations